 Children are grouped according to age and ability.
 Each group has a leader, an assistant and a parent helper.

 Our Rabbit program relies on volunteer participation.
 In fact, it is completely volunteer driven!
 Families are asked to sign-up to support the program in some way 4-5 times per season, whether it be coaching, on-snow parent helping, prepping and serving hot chocolate, or lodge cleanup.
 After registering, a link to online sign-up for specific times and dates will be sent to you.
-Please review the information on volunteer duties for Extended Rabbits if you are interested in that program.

 The Club offers excellent training for parent volunteer instructors organized through the Cross Country BC (CCBC) Community Coaching Program.
 You don’t have to be an expert skier, just willing to take one or both of the CCBC courses and, of course have fun with kids!